 - Steve Scott is one of the greatest mile runners in American history.
 He held the American outdoor mile record for more than 26 years and also is the former American indoor record holder in the same event.
 Track & Field New ranked Scott #1 in the U.S. on 10 occasions, and 11 times during his career he was ranked in the top ten in the world by T&FN.
 Additionally, he participated for the US team at the 1984 Summer Olympics.
 He ran the sub-4:00 minute mile on 136 occasions in his career, more than any other runner in history.
 He lived and trained in Phoenix for a number of years and was the 1982 Phoenix 10K Champion.

 - Bruce Skinner is a long time runner and past executive director of the Fiesta Bowl.
 In the early 80s, Skinner was responsible for bringing a number of running events to the Fiesta Bowl calendar of events, most notable the Fiesta Bowl 10K and the Fiesta Bowl Mile.
 The Fiesta Bowl Mile attracted a world class field and was the largest viewed live audience in the history of road racing.
 Over 300,000 spectators saw the first Fiesta Bowl Mile run down Central Avenue in downtown Phoenix.
 (The parade helped) .
 In the early 2000s, Skinner was an instrumental liaison bringing the first Rock and Roll Marathon to Phoenix.
-This event attracted almost 30,000 participants and was a tremendous boom to the Arizona economy.
+This event attracted almost 30,000 participants and remains a tremendous boom to the Arizona economy.